 Based on the results of your idea evaluation, your development team will offer you the first cost estimate for developing your meditation app.
 It will most likely be a very approximate number, but at least you’ll know what to expect in terms of the necessary investment as well as the rough time frame for development.

-The first thing you’ll notice about Headspace is its warm cartoonish interface.
-It looks welcoming, which is one of the things that makes Headspace great for those taking their first steps into meditation.
-Headspace also has a solid beginner’s course of guided meditation.
+For example, Headspace has a solid beginner’s course of guided meditation.
 Besides that, there’s a selection of meditations for just about anything: sleep, anxiety, stress, personal growth — you name it, Headspace has it.
 The app even offers meditation-aided workout sessions with professional trainers.

-A wide selection of music for meditation and mindfulness instead of narration
+- A wide selection of music for meditation and mindfulness for those who aren’t too fond of narration in guided meditations

 Compared to Headspace, Calm is less structured and is more often chosen by users with some experience in meditation.

-An app from a well-known meditation studio in New York City, Inscape stands out from the crowd with its creative playlist naming: 3 Minutes to Rest, Tinder Troubles, Return to Peace, Urban Meditations, etc. Additionally, if you’re in NYC, you can purchase oils, candles, and other goods related to mindfulness from the Inscape shop with Postmates delivery.
+Like Inscape, an app from a well-known meditation studio in New York City.
+This app stands out from the crowd with its creative playlist naming: 3 Minutes to Rest, Tinder Troubles, Return to Peace, Urban Meditations, etc. Additionally, if you’re in NYC, you can purchase oils, candles, and other goods related to mindfulness from the Inscape shop with Postmates delivery.

-Like most meditation apps, Buddhify offers a selection of wellness meditations, but its biggest selling point is the short meditation sessions you can do whenever and wherever: while walking or commuting, during a coffee break, or even while hanging out with friends.
+Another popular app Buddhify also offers a selection of wellness meditations, but its biggest selling point is the short meditation sessions you can do whenever and wherever: while walking or commuting, during a coffee break, or even while hanging out with friends.

 As you can see, while the core of most meditation apps is the same, there’s plenty of room to find a unique approach.
 Whether you focus on visuals, music, or a novel way to offer your meditations, you can let your creativity roam free and come up with something your customers will love.